Contact: nduca, ernstm

 Page scrolling is done by telemetry's "scroll" action,

-tools/telemetry/telemetry/page/actions/scroll.py.
+tools/telemetry/telemetry/internal/actions/scroll.py.
 On chrome, it boots the browser with

 --enable-gpu-benchmarking-extension, which exposes a